-Deeper into the vineyards
+Into the vineyards

 We left behind the town of Vipava and the fine guesthouses and headed deeper into the vineyards.
 The path wriggled towards the secluded peak, under which the village of Goče awaited us.

 Although today some 200 souls still live in the village of Goče, Saturday is calm and quite empty.
-Occasionaly the silence is interrupted by the sounds of children playing in the house yards.
-There is also a lonely conversation between the three older men sitting under the September sun.
+Occasionally, the silence is interrupted by the sounds of children playing in the house yards.
+There is also a lonely conversation between the three older men who are sitting under the September sun.

-Charming and authentic Cejkotova home
+Charming and authentic

 In Goče, there is a family household, run by Davorin Mesesnel.
-Despite the fact that we do not have a reservation, we are kindly seated at the large round table under the wooden farmstead ceiling.
+Despite the fact that we do not have a reservation, we are kindly seated at the large round table under the wooden ceiling.
 This amazing home of Mesesnel family has been entirely renovated into tasty furnished domestic guesthouse where all meals are prepared and served by Mesesnel family.

 During lunch and wine tasting we were sipping Rebula, Pinela, Malvazija, Rose, Merlot, Cabernet Sauvignon …

-While eating different home made karst specialties, we were invited to their fairy-ambiental wine cellar, decorated with candles and surrounded by barrels.
-Davorin told us that village Goče is unique also for their specially structured wine cellars with vaulted ceilings.
+While eating different homemade karst specialties, we were invited to their fairy ambiental wine cellar, decorated with candles and surrounded by barrels.
+Davorin told us that village Goče is also unique for their specially structured wine cellars with vaulted ceilings.

-Davorin Mesesnel also brought some old photos and we learned about his family story, which began in 1984.
-At that time, a group of students of architecture began preparing plans for the reconstruction of the old village of Goče, which history is going back to the 14th century.
+Davorin brought some old photos and we learned about his family story, which began in 1984.
+At that time, a group of students of architecture began preparing plans for the reconstruction of the old village of Goče, with its history going back to the 14th century.

-His dream of a home-made, warm and friendly guesthouse that will accommodate guests from all over the world, has been realized by the next generation.
+His dream of a warm and friendly guesthouse that will accommodate guests from all over the world, has been realized by the next generation.

 Wine-growers and wineries have always been here

 Additionally, Slovenian painter Veno Pilon’s (1896-1970) house and a collection of his art works, which in the unique and colorful way painted the past of these places, is worth seeing in the nearby town of Ajdovščina.